serverless/components/README.md

 #### Knowing The Outcome Is An Advantage

 Provisioning infrastructure can be quite complicated.
-However, Serverless Components have a powerful advantage over general infrastructure provision tools that seek to enable every possible option and combination (e.g. AWS Cloudformation) — Serverless Components know the specific use-case they are trying to deliver.
+However, Serverless Components have a powerful advantage over general infrastructure provisioning tools that seek to enable every possible option and combination (e.g. AWS Cloudformation) — Serverless Components know the specific use-case they are trying to deliver.

 One of the most important lessons we've learned about software development tools is that once you know the use-case, you can create a much better tool.